Amazon EKS troubleshooting - Amazon EKS

 [ "subnet-EXAMPLE3", "subnet-EXAMPLE4" ]

-If the subnet IDs returned in the output don't match the subnet IDs that were specified when the cluster was created, then if you want Amazon EKS to update the cluster, you might need to create a new cluster.
+If the subnet IDs returned in the output don’t match the subnet IDs that were specified when the cluster was created, then if you want Amazon EKS to update the cluster, you need to change the subnets used by the cluster.
 This is because if you specified more than two subnets when you created your cluster, Amazon EKS randomly selects subnets that you specified to create new elastic network interfaces in.
 These network interfaces enable the control plane to communicate with your nodes.
-Amazon EKS won't update the cluster if the subnet it selects doesn't exist.
+Amazon EKS won’t update the cluster if the subnet it selects doesn’t exist.
 You have no control over which of the subnets that you specified at cluster creation that Amazon EKS chooses to create a new network interface in.
-You can't create new subnets for your cluster to use after cluster creation.

 When you initiate a Kubernetes version update for your cluster, the update can fail for the same reason.